pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 The peripherals board, includes connections to TFLuna 1D-LiDAR, BNO055 IMU, MG996R servo, 200 RPM N20 motor and motor encoders from the RP2040.
-There are several drivers, interfaces and managers created to make control of the robot more structured for both open and obstacle rounds
+There are several drivers, interfaces and managers created to make control of the robot more structured for both open and obstacle rounds.

+The code for the peripherals board is compiled and uploaded via the PlatformIO extension in VSCode.
+The other required files along with the alorithm file are included in the main file.

 ### Drivers